Easy College Argumentative Essay Topics

 Arguments always take place in a certain context.
 It can be easier to think of reasons for your argument if you imagine a situation when you would argue that position.
 Here are some argument topics that give you a situation or audience to help you to organize your essay.

 - Your audience is other students in your college.
-Write a letter to the school newspaper: Is conversation becoming non-existant in this age of technology?
+Write a letter to the school newspaper: Is conversation becoming non-existent in this age of technology?
 Is technology negatively affecting our ability to form deep connections with other people?

 - You are talking to parents of elementary through high school children: How important are sports in a student's life?
 Argue for or against why parents should spend the time, energy, and money to get their children involved in sports.